helenb/slides/slides.md

   </div>

 <!--
-Before CSS3 and HTML5, much of the CSS and HTML we use today and take for granted wasn't available.
+Before CSS3 and HTML5, much of the code we use today - and take for granted - wasn't available.
 I'm going to talk to you about some of the ways we used to build sites and lay out pages back in the olden days.
 -->

 ---